CELPIP Score Guide

 - Express Entry commonly requires CLB 7 (CELPIP 7) in all four components.

-- Canadian citizenship typically requires CLB 4 in Listening and Reading (CELPIP 4).
+- Canadian citizenship typically requires CLB 4 in Listening and Speaking (CELPIP-General LS).